 The Alpert Medical School values diversity and inclusion.
 We encourage students with alternative learning styles to apply and make every effort to ensure that all qualified applicants can take full advantage of the programs available here on campus.
-Our goal is to provide a physically and educationally accessible environment to all students.
+Our goal is to partner with our adult learners to provide a physically and educationally accessible environment to all students.

-Accommodations are available by request for those with documented learning, physical or medical conditions.
+For those students with documented learning issues or physical disabilities, accommodations are available by request.
 Possible accommodations and services include, but are not limited to:

-- Examination modifications as necessary (e.g. additional time or quiet room)
+- Examination modifications as necessary (usually in the form of 50% additional time)

 - Text books in alternate format (e.g. book scanning or E-books)